joakin/elm-node/README.md

 elm-node src/Main.elm
 ```

+#### Running arbitrary JS

+With the basic setup there is also a port `eval` subscribed to on the JS side
+that will run the code it receives.
+On the JS side there is also a global `app`
+variable that you can use in your JS code string to send events back to Elm.
+Not
+the most fancy way to interact with JS, but it gets the job done.

+If you want to do something more complex see the custom setup below.

 ### Custom JS setup

 Similar to the previous setup, but you can provide a custom JS file that will